RELATES TO: KRS 194A.505, 205.520, 205.619, 304.14-640, 304.14-642, 38 U.S.C. 5503

 (c) If a court has entered an order against an institutionalized spouse for monthly income for the support of the community spouse, the community spouse income allowance for the spouse shall not be less than the amount ordered.

-(4) The provisions established in this subsection shall apply with regard to a transfer of resources from an institutionalized spouse.
+(4) The provisions established in this subsection shall apply regarding a transfer of resources from an institutionalized spouse.

 a.
 The spousal share which shall not exceed a maximum of $60,000 to be increased for each calendar year in accordance with 42 U.S.C.
 1396r-5(g); or